thiswillbeyourgithub/ShellArgParser/README.md

 echo $ARGS_TEST  # outputs 'something'
 ```

+## But why would you make this?
+Handling user arguments are a major annoyance for me in shell, and in python using `fire` makes it a breeze, so it's is a great way to avoid reinventing the wheel.
+Hence, when writing a small shell script, using a python cli tool oneliner makes is a real time saver for me.

 ## Notes:
 - `-something` is parsed as `ARGS_SOMETHING=1`
 - `-no-something` is parsed as `ARGS_SOMETHING=0`